Does your child have problems to concentre? Or is he or she unable to be calm for a single second?

 Here you’ll find the link to a website where you will find the DSM-V criteria for ADHD, ie, the criteria professionals follow to diagnose a child with ADHD.

-Attention deficit disorder with predominance of hyperactivity-impulsivity
+Attention deficit disorder with a predominance of hyperactivity-impulsivity

 Attention deficit disorder combined type